chbeu/chbeu.github.io/content/post/20220215-newwebsite.md

 projects: []
 ---

 Happy that I finally can go online with my new website.
-Fingers crossed that there not too many bugs. ;-)
+Fingers crossed that there are not too many bugs. ;-)